dexy/dexy-site/guide/quickstart.rst

-{% from "dexy.jinja" import code, codes, ext, hl with context %}
 Quickstart
 ==========

+{% from "dexy.jinja" import code, codes, ext, hl with context %}

 This section contains examples of using dexy, with explanations of the features being used.

+To install dexy do `pip install dexy`.
+If you need more help with installation, consult the `installation guide </guide/install/>`__.

 .. contents:: :local: